UCBoulder/php-technical/README.md

 ## GitHub Codespaces

 Open the repository in GitHub Codespaces.
-The development container installs PHP 8.3 and the same Codex, Claude Code, and GitHub Copilot command-line tools used by the reference technical-assessment environment.
-It also validates the program automatically when the Codespace is created.
+The development container installs PHP 8.3 and the same Codex, Claude Code, and GitHub Copilot command-line tools.

 From the Codespace terminal, run: